strmrider/PyEvents/README.md

 ```
 #### API
 * **`on(event, listener, calls=0)`**

+    Registers a listener to an event. *calls* means number of maximum function calls.
+Any none positive number means infinite number of calls.

 * **`trigger(event, *args, **kwargs)`**

+    Triggers a given event.
+All registered listeners are invoked with the provided parameters.

 * **`remove_listener(event, listener)`**

+    Removes a listener from an event.

 * **`remove_all_listeners(events)`**

+    Receives a list of events and removes all of their registered listeners.

+* **`clear_listeners()`**

+    Clears all registered listeners from all of the events.

+* **`clear_all(events)`**

+    Clears all events.

 * **`get_listeners(event)`**

+    Returns all the listeners of a given event.

 ### Observers
 ```Python